scientific-python/scientific-python.org/content/en/ecosystem/ecosystem-introduction.md

 ---
+title: "Welcome to the Ecosystem"
 youtube_id:
-title: "Welcome to the Scientific Python Ecosystem"
 draft: false
 ---